-The models based on astronomical models are the most interesting models in Timing Solution: they are the most demanded and the most controversial at the same time.
-The reason why these models are so popular is this: unlike fixed and dominant cycles that are can be analyzed by standard cyclical analysis, astronomical cycles are irregular and cannot be used in standard cyclical analysis.
-From scientific point of view, we do not know exactly how planetary movements affect the stock market and what physical mechanism lies behind these phenomena.
-We can provide the statistic information that Annual cycle works for stocks, or Moon synodic cycle works or Venus synodic cycle works for currency market, but we cannot explain why they work.
-We know how these cycles relate to market movements but we do not know why they work this way.
-At this point astro based forecast is a phenomenological theory like metallurgy or medicine two hundred years ago - this analogy raises more questions for those who are not educated on the topic. consider rewording or removing.
-I can do either; this fact makes these models very interesting and very controversial at the same time.
+The models based on astronomical cycles are the most interesting models in Timing Solution: they are the most demanded and the most controversial at the same time.
+The reason why these models are so popular is because astro cycles are a naturally established base that can be used to compare to any process unfolding in time.
+They are controversial because, from the scientific point of view, we do not know exactly what is the relationship between planetary movements and stock market behaviour.
+We can provide the statistic information that Annual cycle works for stocks, or Moon synodic cycle works or Venus synodic cycle works for currency market.
+We know how these cycles relate to market movements but we do not know yet why they work this way.
+At this point astro based forecast is a phenomenological theory like metallurgy or medicine two hundred years ago: we have evidence, some practical observations that can be used, though no comprehending theory that describes "how" and "why".

-Irregularity is the most important feature of astro cycles.
-Fixed cycles are even in time.
-They make the same phase in the same period of time.
-Astronomical cycles have a different nature.
-They are cycles based on an object's movement around a center.
-Each astronomical object (a planet) goes again and again on the same orbit, therefore the easiest astronomical cycle would be the one based on a an objects orbit around the Sun.
-It is very easy to predict where the planet will be when we know its orbital period and current position in that orbit.
-The two simplest astronomical cycles that we can use are the Sun cycle (not sure if its the right wording) because it is easy to predict the Sun position in the sky; and the Moon cycle, because the Moon orbits Earth and hence is easy to predict its position as well.
-However, a lot of astronomical cycles for trading have to do with the planetary position relative to Earth, and hence those bodies also orbit the Sun, these cycles become uneven in time.
+The two simplest astronomical cycles to use are the Sun and the Moon cycles.
+It is easy to predict the Sun position in the sky as its movement has been observed for thousands of years and is described by astronomy equations.
+The same is true in regards to the Moon cycle: it orbits the Earth and hence it is easy to predict its position as well.
+However, a lot of astronomical cycles for trading have to do with the planetary position relative to the Earth, and because those bodies orbit the Sun, these cycles become uneven in time.
 They change based on the position of both the Earth and the other planet relative to the Sun.
-It can also be done with asteroids, or any body that orbits the Sun.
-Using Timing Solution we can study different Astronomical Cycles and observe if they correlate to any market movements.
+It can also be done with asteroids or any body that orbits the Sun.
+Using Timing Solution, we can study different Astronomical Cycles and observe if they correlate to any market movements.

-When you finished your preliminary work (i.e. downloading the price history), you are ready to get your first projection line based on astronomical cycles.
+After downloading the price history, we are ready to get the first projection line based on astronomical cycles.
 Click the "Astronomy" button:

 These curves show the average price movements as the Sun is passing through different Zodiac signs.
 This is a natural cycle that we all know too well - it is a year formed by the Earth moving around the Sun.
-Making a composite diagram of Annual cycle for some financial instrument, exposes maybe need to change this word the works of the Annual cycle as a seasonal portrait of that financial instrument.
+A composite diagram of Annual cycle for some financial instrument represents the works of the Annual cycle as a seasonal portrait of that financial instrument.
 It may serve as a hint to future movements of its price.
 However, this is not the exact forecast, it shows only some tendencies, the most typical for that financial instrument, in regards to the movement of the Sun.
-In the example above, these tendencies are a September drop (when the Sun passes Scorpio sign) and Christmas rally (the Sun leaves Scorpio and goes through Sagittarius):
+In the example above, these tendencies are the September drop (when the Sun passes Scorpio sign) and the Christmas rally (the Sun leaves Scorpio and goes through Sagittarius):

 The green curve shows how the Annual cycle works in time.
 To display this curve together with the price chart (instead of separate panels for each one), click this button: